Marital and Family Law Attorney

 - Miami Attorneys Representing Spouses in Divorce Actions

-- Who is Eligible to Obtain Alimony?
+- Who Is Eligible to Obtain Alimony?

 - How Long Does Alimony Last?

-- How is Alimony Calculated?
+- How Is Alimony Calculated?

-- Does Remarriage or Death Affect Alimony?
+- Does the Remarriage or Death of a Party Affect Alimony?